mikaelim-id/go-query-string-builder/README.md

 ```

 #### AppendOrEqualCondition
-Append **Field = Value** or condition in SelectQuery, will be ignored if value equal nil.
+Append **Field = Value** or condition in SelectQuery, will be ignored if value is empty.
 ```go
 selectQuery.AppendOrEqualCondition("name","name_value")
 ```